 ...purchase below to continue the course

-The ISPIN and the American Nurses Association (ANA) have adopted Godfrey and Young's definition of professional identity as "a sense of oneself, and in relationship with others, that is influenced by characteristics, norms, and values of the nursing discipline, resulting in an individual thinking, acting, and feeling like a nurse" (Owens & Godfrey, 2022, para.
+The ISPIN and the ANA have adopted Godfrey and Young’s definition of professional identity as “a sense of oneself, and in relationship with others, that is influenced by characteristics, norms, and values of the nursing discipline, resulting in an individual thinking, acting, and feeling like a nurse” (Owens & Godfrey, 2022, para.
 6).
 ANA has outlined the scope of practice guidelines for nurses, including the services they are deemed competent to perform based on their professional licensure.
 The ANA guidelines—most recently updated in 2021—describe the who, what, when, where, why, and how of nursing practice.
-Nurses have personal and professional identities that converge to form the values used in nursing practice.
-The ANA guidelines state that professional identity is more than just being or acting professionally; it is a transformational process in becoming a professional nurse that should begin in nursing school (ANA, 2021).
+Nurses have both personal and professional identities that converge to form the values guiding nursing practice.
+The ANA guidelines state that professional identity is more than just being or acting professionally; it is a transformational process that begins in nursing school and leads to becoming a professional nurse (ANA, 2021).

 The importance of establishing a professional identity in nursing is also highlighted in the 2021 AACN baccalaureate essentials.
 The AACN essentials outline 10 domains (areas of competence) that constitute a framework for nursing practice.
 Domain 9 of the essentials focuses on professionalism, which has been defined as the “formation and cultivation of a sustainable professional nursing identity, accountability, perspective, collaborative disposition, and comportment that reflects nursing’s characteristics and values” (AACN, 2021, p.
 11).